axelarnetwork/axelar-docs/pages/dev/axelarjs-sdk/token-transfer-dep-addr.md

 });
 const depositAddress = await sdk.getDepositAddress(
   "avalanche", // source chain
-  "osmosis", // destination chain "osmo1x3z2vepjd7fhe30epncxjrk0lehq7xdqe8ltsn", // destination address
+  "kujira", // destination chain "kujira1tck82gz5v5rzc74hmf8j9vyjcs3nnnyc6dgc3c", // destination address
   "uausdc" // denom of asset.
 See note (2) below
 );
 ```

 Notes:

 (1) The destination address format is validated based on the destination chain.
 Make sure the destination address is a valid address on the destination chain.
-For instance, Osmosis addresses begin with “osmo,” etc.
+For instance, Kujira addresses begin with “kujira”, etc.

 Once the deposit address has been generated, the user can make a token transfer (on blockchain) to the deposit address.
 The transfer will be picked up by the Axelar network and relayed to the destination chain.

 (2) For all the assets that Axelar supports natively, the network identifies the asset by a `denom`.
 If you are accustomed to the `symbol` typically used on EVM chains, you will have to convert that `symbol` to a `denom`.
 The SDK has an API method you can use to convert symbol to denom: [getDenomFromSymbol](./axelar-query-api#getdenomfromsymbol)